 Competitive Sports and Olympic Trampolines

 Nowadays, trampolines have wide applications in our daily life.
-They are great recreational equipment as well as competition purposes.
-Trampolines history tells us, today’s trampolines come to us through many trampoline pioneers.
+They are great recreational equipment as well as for competition purposes.
+Trampolines history tells us, that today’s trampolines come to us through many trampoline pioneers.
 We hope, the upgraded trampolines will be invented in the near future, which will perform better than today’s trampolines.